Laptops, smartphones, blow dryers, etc.

 If you are a Commonwealth national or you intend on staying in the UK longer than six months, you and your dependants are covered by the UK’s National Health Service (NHS) from the moment you arrive on our British Isles.
 In the case of an emergency, everyone is treated without question.

-While the UK’s subsidised health care has much to recommend it, the country does lag behind when it comes to dentistry.
+While the UK’s subsidised health care has much to recommend, the country does lag behind when it comes to dentistry.
 It’s basically free from the government, but it’s much more difficult to obtain since dentists are in short supply.
-An increasing number of locals go to private dentists and pay for their care, despite its being technically available for free — that should certainly tell you something.
-Get a check-up before you leave and have any pressing needs taken care of — that’s standard operating procedure even before a short trip overseas.
+An increasing number of locals go to private dentists and pay for their care, despite it being technically available for free — that should certainly tell you something.
+Get a check-up before you leave and have any pressing needs taken care of — that’s the standard operating procedure even before a short trip overseas.

 To travel, you’ll need a passport and other basic documents related to your nursing.
 When traveling anywhere, it’s a good idea to make a folder of your important documents and make copies of all of them, such as your passport, nursing license, driver’s license if you have one, birth certificate and other crucial documents you may travel with or want access to in an emergency.
 Leave a copy with friends, carry another copy with you separately from your actual documents and / or store them online in a secure location for easy access.
 In case your passport or other documentation is lost or mislaid in any way, having copies of them on hand or accessible with a phone call will prove a lifesaver.